gouravkhator/eester/README.md

 ## Future Improvements

+* Remove generic params from being passed individually in render function.
+(As it is passed globally in server.js)
+* Error and flash message management
+* reCaptcha checking while logging in
+* Remember me checkbox while login, which will modify maxAge property of cookies.
 * Third Party Authentication Providers like Google, Twitter, Facebook
-* Error and flash message management
 * Edit functionality from the dashboard.
 * Password and confirm password fields to be checked
 * Lit Element to be used to make simple components for EJS
 * User image saving and showcasing
 * Admin panel with MFA setup for admins
 * Writing Tests for the API endpoints

+## To check and research

+* Check if the req.app.set settings can be manipulated from client side.